ExitedState/Data_Structure_part1/README.md

 # Data_Structure_part1
-all data structure Collection, List, Stack, Queue, HashTable implements all without seeing the original implements in book.
+Challenge:  Without seeing the original implementations in the book, you can implement Collection, List, Stack, Queue, HashTable.

-My practice and review :D
+This is my practice and review.
+Tell me if something does not work :D